Software Engineering for Self-Adaptive Robotics: A Research Agenda: Key Enabling Technologies

-\paragraph{\textbf{Inherent Challenges Related to Data.}} Self-adaptation poses specific challenges in AI-powered robotics systems.
-The most popular AI systems are based on training using vast amounts of data.
+Despite considerable efforts, AI for software engineering of self-adaptive robots still faces several challenges. \paragraph{\textbf{Inherent Challenges Related to Data}} Self-adaptation poses specific challenges in AI-powered robotics systems.
+The most popular AI systems are trained on vast amounts of data.
 Thus, self-adaptation can usually be considered as gathering more data that represents the new state of the world and the task to which the systems should adapt.
 This is very expensive or infeasible in many situations.

-\paragraph{\textbf{Overcoming Catastrophic Forgetting in Continual Learning.}} Another challenge is to retain previously acquired knowledge when adapting to new data, thereby avoiding catastrophic forgetting and promoting smooth, continual learning and adaptation.
-Model fine-tuning, transfer learning, knowledge distillation, and RL-based continual training are methods to consider when the systems adapt to new data.
+\paragraph{\textbf{Overcoming Catastrophic Forgetting in Continual Learning}} Another challenge is retaining previously acquired knowledge when adapting to new data, thereby avoiding catastrophic forgetting and promoting smooth, continual learning.
+Model fine-tuning, transfer learning, knowledge distillation, and RL-based continual training are methods to consider for systems that adapt to new data.

-\paragraph{\textbf{Overfitting.}} AI often overfits training data, leading to poor generalisation and causing operational anomalies.
+\paragraph{\textbf{Overfitting}} AI often overfits training data, leading to poor generalisation and causing operational anomalies.
 These should be detected and analysed to provide adaptation plans.
-More research is needed to handle the overfitting of AI by implementing self-adaptive robots.
+More research is needed to address AI overfitting by implementing self-adaptive robots.

-\paragraph{\textbf{AI-specific Challenges.}} AI in self-adaptive robots presents new challenges, including hallucinations that can lead to unsafe decisions and inherent uncertainty that requires quantification.
+\paragraph{\textbf{AI-specific Challenges}} AI in self-adaptive robots presents new challenges, including hallucinations that can lead to unsafe decisions and inherent uncertainty that requires quantification.
 Real-time handling of uncertainty remains underexplored and needs further study.
 Regardless of the adaptation method, trustworthiness is key.
 AI-powered robots must adapt safely, ensuring legitimacy through explainability, fairness, transparency, and robustness.
 Assuring trustworthiness in self-adaptive robots is an understudied area and requires novel solutions.

-\paragraph{\textbf{Challenges Summary.}} In the following, we present a summary of key challenges in applying AI to SAR.
+There are several additional challenges related to human-robot interaction that focus more on human aspects, e.g., developer/user experience, operator trust, organisational policy, transparency, accountability, etc., which are indeed important but are not in the main scope of this paper and will not be discussed in detail.